sos-program/sos-program.github.io/docs/Wild Salmon Policy Background.md

 and Green (good status), and provides examples of general criteria (metrics) that could be used to assess status at the CU level.

-A [status assessment toolkit](./WSP Indicators and Benchmarks.md) was next developed to provide a set of quantifiable metrics that fall within four classes of status indicators: abundance, trends in abundance, fishing mortality, and distribution ([Holt 2009, Holt 2010, Holt et al. 2009](./References.md)).
-For each metric, lower (delinate Red to Amber status zones) and upper (delinate Amber to Green) were identified.
+A [status assessment toolkit](./WSP Indicators and Benchmarks.md) was next developed to provide a set of quantifiable biological status metrics that fall within four classes of status indicators: abundance, trends in abundance, fishing mortality, and distribution ([Holt 2009, Holt 2010, Holt et al. 2009](./References.md)).
+Though the fishing mortality class of indicator has not been used in status assessments, and the distribution metric has been applied qualitatively only.
+For each metric, lower (delinate Red to Amber status zones) and upper (delinate Amber to Green) benchmarks were identified.

 ![WSP Status Zones](./assets/images/WSP status zones.png)